-Immunohistochemical analysis of the cultures disclosed higher TH-ir neurons cell densities in the GDNF, NT-4/5 and GDNF plus NT-4/5 treated groups (3 fold, 5 fold and 9 fold after GDNF, NT-4/5 and the combination treatment, respectively) as compared to untreated controls (Fig. 1A).
+Immunohistochemical analysis of the cultures disclosed higher TH-ir neuron cell densities in the GDNF, NT-4/5, and GDNF plus NT-4/5 treated groups (3-fold, 5-fold, and 9-fold after GDNF, NT-4/5, and the combination treatment, respectively) as compared to untreated controls (Fig. 1A).
 Moreover, the combination treatment resulted in increased surviving TH-ir cell numbers as compared to all other groups (Fig. 1A).
-In contrast, culture volume did not differ significantly between controls and experimental groups with slightly increased volumes found for the GDNF plus NT-4/5 group (by 22%) as compared to controls (Fig. 1B).
-Similar to the outcome seen on cell densities of TH-ir neurons, significantly augmented TH protein levels in tissue lysate were observed in the growth factor treated groups as compared to controls (Fig. 2A,B).
-We next reasoned whether the release of dopamine might have paralleled these effects on the TH-ir neurons.
-Indeed the levels dopamine in the culture medium were increased in all neurotrophic factor treated groups (4.5 fold, 5.5 fold and 6.5 fold after GDNF, NT-4/5 and the combination treatment, respectively) as compared to controls.
-Accordingly, the treatment with NT-4/5 and GDNF+ NT-4/5 exerted the same increase in dopamine release in the culture medium (Fig. 1C).
+In contrast, culture volume did not differ significantly between control and experimental groups with slightly increased volumes found for the GDNF plus NT-4/5 group (by 22%) as compared to control groups (Fig. 1B).
+Similar to the outcome seen on cell densities of TH-ir neurons, significantly augmented TH protein levels in